vendia/blog/posts/2022-01-31-multi-party-data-sharing-with-control.md

 Data Access Controls allow a data writer to dictate access rights to the data they've written to a Uni.
 They can be thought of as the "fine-grained" authorization to the data.
 These controls take the form of an Access Control List (ACL), and can be applied to either at the object (e.g. a `PurchaseOrder`) or property (e.g. just the `price` field within a `PurchaseOrder`) level of a data structure.

 ### Approach
-Unlike centralized architectures, where a single data owner dictates the data access permissions of all data readers, Vendia Share's decentralized architecture empowers every data writer with the ability to control data access (i.e. to act as a data owner).
+Unlike centralized architectures, where a single data owner dictates the data access permissions of all participants, Vendia Share's decentralized architecture empowers every data writer with the ability to control data access (i.e. to act as a data owner).
 Data access controls protect the ability to read and the ability to modify.
-So while Node Access Controls may permit a GraphQL query to be received by a node, Data Access Controls may restrict the data values returned to the caller.
+While Node Access Controls may permit a GraphQL query to be received by a node, Data Access Controls may restrict the data values returned to the caller.
 Likewise, while Node Access Controls may permit a GraphQL mutation to be received by a node, Data Access Controls may restrict data modification if the caller is not permitted to do so because of an existing ACL.

 <figure>
   <img src="https://user-images.githubusercontent.com/85032783/151488924-bce6055b-9a1b-4fe3-804d-93eb5692e7d3.png" />